 Whether you have been vaccinated or not, we recommend practicing safety precautions when traveling.
 Here are five top tips from our hotel strategy team that can help keep you safe and healthy.
 (And for a complete set of hotel safety precautions to take throughout the entire duration of your visit, from check-in to checkout, click here.)

-- Consider booking smaller hotels or non-traditional accommodations.
-It is important for your safety to follow your company’s booking policy – and to book within its designated channels, so your employers know where you are.
-But consider what options are available: it makes sense to be in proximity to as few people as possible – so look at smaller hotels, or non-traditional corporate accommodation, such as serviced apartments.
+1. It is very important to follow your company’s booking policy and to book within its designated channels so your employers know where you are.
+But consider what options are available to you.
+To limit your interactions and keep a distance from others, you may want to look at smaller hotels or nontraditional corporate accommodation, such as serviced apartments.

-- Avoid the front desk or handling key cards by using app-based mobile check-ins, virtual keys and digital check-outs wherever available.
-Many properties don’t require that you stop by the front desk to check-out.
-Consider calling down from your room prior to check-out and having your invoice sent to your email.
+2. Avoid the front desk or handling key cards by using app-based mobile check-ins, virtual keys, and digital checkouts wherever available.
+Many properties don’t require that you stop by the front desk to check out.
+Consider calling down from your room prior to checkout and having your invoice sent to your email.
 Many properties offer these services and you can use them to your advantage.

-- Avoid public hotel areas and restrooms where possible.
-Limit your exposure to other hotel guests by spending as little time as possible in the property’s public spaces.
-Opt for room service over hotel buffets when you can.
+5. Limit your exposure to other hotel guests by spending as little time as possible in the property’s public spaces.
+You may want to opt for room service over hotel buffets when you can.
 And wherever you’re eating, always thoroughly wash or sanitize your hands immediately before you eat.
 But retain a sense of perspective – decent, responsible hotels will be taking extra precautions and following best practices, so you shouldn’t feel completely confined to your room.

-Be sure you know how to quickly contact your TMC, whether by phone, SMS or in-app webchat, if your travel plans suddenly change or are disrupted.
+Be sure you know how to quickly contact your travel management company (TMC), whether by phone, SMS, or in-app webchat, if your travel plans suddenly change or are disrupted.
 Your TMC should be there 24/7, every step of the way.